Swedish Evangelical Mission: Encounter with prosperity theology

 In the 1980s, Livets Ord, a Word of Faith megachurch, established itself in Uppsala and began to recruit members, some of them from the EFS.
 With Livets Ord, prosperity theology spread, which also influenced the EFS in different parts of the country.
 In response, the EFS publishing house published a number of books against prosperity theology during the 1980s and events with links to prosperity theology were banned from advertising in Budbäraren.
 However, the tensions that arose in the early days have eased in the more than 20 years since, and reconciliation processes have also begun in some places.

 Church planting

 Since 2003, the EFS has been actively working as a movement to plant new mission societies and EFS groups.
 New communities have been started in Uppsala, Hisingen, Timrå and Stockholm.

 Notable members

 Lina Sandell was employed by the EFS from 1861 to 1864 to translate the works of others and write her own songs.
 She wrote over 1,700 poems and hymns, including some of the most famous Swedish hymn lyrics: "Tryggare kan ingen vara", "Blott en dag", "Jesus för världen givit sitt liv" and "Jag kan icke räkna dem alla".
 From 1889 she was editor of the EFS's educational periodical Barnens vän.

 From 1906 to 1918, Axel Rappe, one of Sweden's most successful military officers of the late 19th century, was chairman of the foundation.

+Ruth Forsling was a prominent liberal activist and politician affiliated with the EFS.